-There are two basic stages in

-the treatment of wastes, primary and secondary.
+There are two basic stages in the treatment of wastes, primary and secondary.
 In the primary stage, solids are allowed to settle and removed from wastewater.
 The secondary stage uses biological processes to further purify wastewater.
 Sometimes, these stages are combined into one operation.

-Preliminary Treatment

-The Preliminary Treatment is purely physical stage consisting of Coarse Screening, Raw Influent Pumping, Static Fine Screening, Grit Removal, and Selector Tanks.
+The Preliminary Treatment is purely physical stage consisting of Coarse Screening, Raw Influent Pumping, Static Fine Screening, Grit Removal, and Selector Tanks in the A/S BNR process or for filamentous bacteria control.

 The raw wastewater enters from the collection system into the Coarse Screening process.

 After the wastewater has been screened, it may flow into a grit chamber where sand, grit, cinders, and small stones settle to the bottom.

 Removing the grit and gravel that washes off streets or land during storms is very important, especially in cities with combined sewer systems.

 Large amounts of grit and sand entering a treatment plant can cause serious operating problems, such as excessive wear of pumps and other equipment, clogging of aeration devices, or taking up capacity in tanks that is needed for treatment.